Is it possible to grow your own peppers indoors? Definitely! But you’ll probably need grow lights to do that.

 With no further delay, let’s get started!

-Peppers and Light
+Peppers And Light

+Peppers are high-light, full-sun plants.
 That means they need at least six to eight hours of direct sunlight each day.

 But the question is, how many hours of artificial light do they need?